 The City has established sewer charges that are submitted to the Contra Costa County Auditor-Controller for inclusion on the annual secured property tax bill for property owners in the City.
-The rates charged for sewer service are approved by the City Council and are not subject to administrative review or approval by any other local or state agency.
+The rates charged for sewer service are approved by the City Council.
+These rates charged for sewer service are approved by the City Council and are not subject to administrative review or approval by any other local or state agency.
 The City has historically adjusted rates, as necessary, to provide for recovery of financial obligations including operating expenses, debt service, capital expenditures, and any other expenses and transfers.